Angry farmers storm India's Red Fort in huge tractor rally - WTMJ

 They waved farm union and religious flags from the ramparts of the fort, where prime ministers annually hoist the national flag to mark the country’s independence.

-Thousands more farmers marched on foot or rode on horseback while shouting slogans against Prime Minister Narendra Modi.
-At some places, they were showered with flower petals by residents who recorded the unprecedented rally on their phones.
+The deeply symbolic act of taking over the centuries-old national monument was shown live on hundreds of news channels.
+People watched in shock at the scope of the farmer protests, now seen as the biggest challenge to Prime Minister Narendra Modi’s government.

-Police said one protester died after his tractor overturned, but farmers said he was shot.
-Protesters laid his body on the road after draping it in an Indian flag and sat around it.
-Television channels showed several bloodied protesters.
+Thousands more farmers marched on foot or rode on horseback while shouting slogans against Modi.
+At some places, they were showered with flower petals by residents who recorded the unprecedented protest on their phones.

 Leaders of the farmers said more than 10,000 tractors joined the protest.